crystal-lang/distribution-scripts/bintray/README.md

 - `CRYSTAL_SIGNING_PASSPHRASE_FILE` Path to  signing key passphrase

 On Bintray the deb and rpm repositories are defined with automatic metadata signing by bintray.
-The .deb and .rpm files are uploaded already signed.
+The .deb and .rpm files for the stable and unstable channels are uploaded already signed.
+The .deb and .rpm files for the nightly channel are uploaded without signing.

 ## To create the Bintray repositories